YahooArchive/mojito/docs/dev_guide/topics/mojito_resource_store.rst

 ..
 Details about ``fs`` and ``pkg``
 ..
 More complete overview.
 ..
 Have "viewOutputFormat" and "viewEngine" been put under a "view"?
+..
+Do we have any simple examples for the ``selector`` and ``url`` addons?
+..
+I'm don't quite understand what "hook in" means in the following sentence:
+   ..
+Addons are loaded during this method, so it's not possible to hook in before ``preload`` is called.
+..
+Does the ``affinity`` property of the metadata object have a default value?

 .. _rs-intro: